Milton Keynes along with the rest of England is learning to live with Covid-19

 We are pleased to be able to welcome families back into our office to make arrangements.
 Should you wish to not visit us in person, we have made it possible to do all arrangements remotely.
 Please ask us if this is what you would like to do.

 We are now using our limousines for families again, with a maximum of six people per car.

 We are able to offer dressing and viewing of deceased, assuming their death is not COVID-19 related, or tested positive shortly prior to their death.

 Please do not attempt to enter our building if you have symptoms of COVID-19, or think you may have a chance of having or spreading the virus.

 How many people are allowed to attend the service?

-In line with government law, Crownhill Crematorium permit 30 mourners in the Oak Chapel, and 16 in the Willow Chapel due to its smaller size.
+Crownhill Crematorium permit an unlimited amount of mourners in the Oak Chapel and Willow chapel.
 Webcasting is an option for many crematoria, so people can follow the service online if they cannot attend.
-For burials, 30 are able to attend, whilst 10 people are able able to stand by the immediate graveside while the burial takes place to enable social distancing.
+For burials, unlimited numbers are able to attend also.

 Are services different due to social distancing?